bl0nd/todo/README.md

 ```
 - As of this release, project names may only contain alphanumerics and no spaces.

-Currently, only 3 colors are in rotation for projects (red, green, blue).
-And though that may change at a future date, let's be honest, if you're working on more than 3 projects then you're kind of spreading yourself out thin!
+Currently, only 4 colors are in rotation for projects (red, green, blue, violet), though that may change at a future date.

 ### Deletion